 As authorized by state law and the school's charter, scholars are required to wear uniforms to school.
 The school's uniform policy is designed to teach grooming and hygiene, prevent disruption, minimize safety hazards, and provide a dress standard that offers flexibility for the parent and scholar.
 Scholars must come to school cleanly and neatly groomed and wearing clothing that will not be a health or safety hazard to the scholar or others and will not distract from the educational atmosphere of the school.
 Scholars are required to arrive in a proper school uniform every day.
-If a scholar arrives to school without the proper school uniform or any part thereof, including belt, scholar will not be permitted to attend class until the complete uniform is obtained.
+If a scholar arrives to school without the proper school uniform or any part thereof, scholar will not be permitted to attend class until the complete uniform is obtained.

-Tops Bottoms Austin Achieve grade-level polo.
-Shirts must remain tucked in at all times.
-Austin Achieve scholar ID card Austin Achieve branded sweater.
+Tops Bottoms Austin Achieve grade-level polo Austin Achieve scholar ID card Austin Achieve branded sweater/jacket.
 No other jackets/sweaters are permitted inside the building.
-On cold weather days, scholars may wear a long-sleeve, plain shirt in black, white, or gray underneath their polo.
+On cold weather days, scholars may wear a long- sleeve, plain shirt in black, white, or gray underneath their polo.
 Cold weather accessories (hats, gloves, scarves) may be worn only outside the building.
 Hoodies or shirts with hoods do not comply with uniform policy and will be confiscated.
-Khaki pants or shorts Belt Closed-toe shoes
+Khaki pants, shorts, or skirt Closed-toe shoes